rnunezrgn/Kubernetes/K8-containerd/README.md

-🧠 K8-Cluster-Containerd
+🧠 K8-Cluster-Containerd.yml playbook

-At the center of it all is Kubernetes, but in RHEL9 it needs a container runtime to actually run containers.
+This playbook will install a Kubernetes cluster in RHEL9, but it needs a container runtime to actually run containers.
 Let’s break down the roles of each component you've mentioned:

 🔹 Kubernetes